 Did you know there are names for the different shapes of strawberries?

 Health benefits of chia seeds

-My chia seeds, from Chia Bia, have a large number of health benefits.
-As well as being a good source of omega 3 oils, they are hydrophilic, able to absorb 10 times their weight in liquid, making you feel fuller for longer and slowing absorption of sugars.
-You can buy them from health food shops, including Holland & Barrett.
-I find flax or linseed, available from most supermarkets is a good substitute, as with the chia grind them as you use them.
+Chia seeds have a large number of health benefits.
+As well as being a good source of omega 3 oils, they are hydrophilic, able to absorb 10 times their weight in liquid, making you feel fuller for longer and slowing absorption of sugars; you can buy them from most health food shops.
+I find flax or linseed, available from most supermarkets is a good substitute, and as with the chia grind them as you use them.

-Add the other ingredients (my strawberries and grape were frozen) and blend until smooth.
+- Add the other ingredients (my strawberries and grapes were frozen) and blend until smooth.